WildernessLabs/Documentation/docs/Meadow/Getting_Started/Getting_Started_Core-Compute_Module/index.md

 subtitle: "To get up and running with Meadow Core-Compute, follow these steps:"
 ---

-Getting started with the [Meadow Core-Compute module](https://store.wildernesslabs.co/collections/frontpage/products/meadow-f7v2-core-compute-module) is similar to getting started with a [Meadow Feather board](https://store.wildernesslabs.co/collections/frontpage/products/meadow-f7-feather), especially if you are working with the [Core-Compute Development Kit](https://store.wildernesslabs.co/collections/frontpage/products/meadow-f7v2-core-compute-breakout-board).
+Getting started with the [Meadow Core-Compute module](https://store.wildernesslabs.co/collections/frontpage/products/meadow-f7v2-core-compute-module) is similar to getting started with a [Meadow Feather board](https://store.wildernesslabs.co/collections/frontpage/products/meadow-f7-feather), especially if you are working with the [Core-Compute Development Kit](https://store.wildernesslabs.co/collections/frontpage/products/meadow-f7v2-core-compute-breakout-board) which offers breakout headers that mimic the Feather headers.

 If you are working with a bare Meadow Core-Compute module without the development kit, you will likely want to connect the castellated pins to peripherals to be able to move beyond logging or code-only projects.
 For production builds, the Core-Compute board on its own doesn't include an onboard LED to interact with.